christiangenco/createReducerActions/README.md

 [![NPM](https://nodei.co/npm/create-reducer-actions.png?downloads=true)](https://nodei.co/npm/create-reducer-actions/)

-[`createReducerActions`]() is a single function that creates a redux reducer and linked action creators.
+[`createReducerActions`](https://github.com/christiangenco/createReducerActions) is a single function that creates a [redux reducer](https://redux.js.org/basics/reducers) and linked [action creators](https://redux.js.org/basics/actions#action-creators).

+You don't need to define action types or actions, and you don't need to write tedious switch/case statements in your reducers.

-It works like this:
+`createReducerActions` works like this:

 ```js
 const initialState = 0;